Zillennials: Characteristics

 Zillennials code-switch between generations, have high levels of digital literacy, and are more likely to self-identify into a minority group.
-They are less wealthy but more economically secure than Generation Z, commanding relatively high spending power in the U.S. economy, especially when compared to millennials.
+They are less wealthy but more economically secure than Generation Z, commanding relatively high spending power in the US economy, especially when compared to Millennials.
 They also have high brand loyalty, low price sensitivity, and stable purchasing patterns.

-Maddy Mussen, writing for The Standard, said that zillennials grew up in a world shaped "for the better" by millennials, "body positivity, sex positivity, and fourth-wave feminism were all reaching a peak during our formative years."
+Maddy Mussen, writing for The Standard, said that zillennials "have a unique position of being close enough to Gen Z that we can understand their strange language and behaviours, but with enough years behind us that our behaviour hasn’t been totally and irrevocably warped by the forces that f***ed up their youth.
+We were on the last helicopter out of TikTok-gon."
+She also stated that zillennials grew up in a world shaped "for the better" by Millennials, "body positivity, sex positivity, and fourth-wave feminism were all reaching a peak during our formative years."

-Zillennials are seen as a bridge between the digital pioneers of the early internet (millennials) and the "internet natives" of Gen Z according to a definition made by Trusted Media Brands.
+Zillennials are seen as a bridge between the digital pioneers of the early internet (Millennials) and the "internet natives" of Gen Z according to a definition made by Trusted Media Brands.

-Jason Dorsey, president of The Center for Generational Kinetics, described zillennials as "equal parts idealistic and skeptical, analog roots with digital instincts" and that "they probably remember life before smartphones, but not before the internet."
+Jason Dorsey, president of The Center for Generational Kinetics, described zillennials as "equal parts idealistic and skeptical, analog roots with digital instincts" and that "they probably remember life before smartphones, but not before the internet".

+According to authors Trompenaars and Woolliams, zillennials "were born digital and do not know a world without social media or the internet.
+They don't consider they have a born right to owning property with a mortgage or a career where they have the same job at the beginning and end of their working life.
+They like sharing their feelings with friends".